Missing $g$-mass: Investigating the Missing Parts of Distributions: Summary of results

 where the change to absolute value in the LHS of $(a)$ follows because the previous expression is clearly non-negative, and the RHS of $(a)$ follows from the inequality $1-(1-p_x)^\alpha\le \alpha p_x$ ($\alpha\ge 1$).
 Finally, $(b)$ follows because $\binom{n}{\alpha}p^\alpha_x(1-p_x)^{n-\alpha}\le 1$ and $\binom{n}{\alpha}\ge (n/\alpha)^\alpha$.
 Hence, the bias falls as $1/n^{\alpha}$.
 The squared-error risk computation is more involved, and, as shown in the proof in Section \ref{sec:minimax_M_0_alpha_proof}, it falls as $1/n^{2\alpha-1}$ matching the lower bound.

 At this juncture, we draw attention to \eqref{eq:pxterm}, where the $p_x$ term inside the summation results in an averaging of a bounded function from $[0,1]\to\mathbb{R}$.
 The average is upper bounded by the maximum of the function, and this bound holds for all distributions with no assumptions needed on the alphabet size.
 This trick is a recurring one in the analysis of estimation of missing mass and its variants.
 Notice that the division by $\binom{n}{\alpha}$ in the definition of the estimator $\mgt_{0,\alpha}$ in \eqref{eq:mgt} is instrumental in the additional $p_x$ term appearing inside the summation in the bias expression.
+In this work, we follow the traditional approach to studying missing mass using the above trick and do not consider the use of the support size as a parameter.

+The estimand $M_{0,\alpha}$ has an expected value $E[M_{0,\alpha}]=\sum_x p_x^{\alpha}(1-p_x)^n\ge (c)^{\alpha}(1-c')/n^{\alpha-\epsilon}$ for distributions with at least $n^\delta$ letters with probabilities in the range $\left[\dfrac{c}{n^{1+(\delta-\epsilon)/\alpha}},\dfrac{c'}{n}\right]$, $\delta>\epsilon$.
+The concentration results for $M_{0,\alpha}$ (see Section \ref{sec:conc_results}) imply that $M_{0,\alpha}\ge c''/n^{\alpha-\epsilon+o(1)}$ with high probability.
+When compared to the bias of $1/n^{\alpha}$, we see that the estimand is larger for the considered distributions, which are quite common in the large alphabet regime.
+However, amongst all distributions, there are likely to be some light-tailed distributions, where $M_{0,\alpha}$ decays as $1/n^{\alpha}$ or faster.
+In such light-tailed cases, relative error should be considered and it is likely an impossibility result similar to that of \cite{ohannessian2012rare}\cite{Ohannessian19} holds true.
+However, the estimation of the missing structure is not as interesting in such light-tailed regimes because the missing part of the distribution does not become substantial enough to cause any effect on distribution estimation.
+In this work, we consider squared error loss, and relative error could be a topic for future study.

-\emph{Remark on generalization}: The bias upper bound of $O(1/n^{\alpha})$ above can be generalized readily to the missing mass of $g(p)$ that satisfies
+\emph{Remarks on generalization}: (1) The bias upper bound of $O(1/n^{\alpha})$ above can be generalized readily to the missing mass of $g(p)$ that satisfies